 This section includes background, program, and funding information about state agencies whose missions relate to the oversight, maintenance, or improvement of the state's transportation system.
 The agencies described in this section receive appropriations from the transportation budget bill.
-The Department of Licensing, the State Patrol, the Public Employees Relations Commission, and the Utilities and Transportation Commission receive funding from both the transportation budget bill for transportation-related programs and the omnibus budget bill for all other programs.
+The Department of Licensing, the State Patrol, and the Utilities and Transportation Commission receive funding from both the transportation budget bill for transportation-related programs and the omnibus budget bill for all other programs.

 Some general government agencies, not described in this section, receive appropriations in the transportation budget to fund transportation-related activities.
-In the 2011-13 biennium, these agencies included: State Parks and Recreation, Archaeology and Historic Preservation, Office of Financial Management, the Department of Enterprise Services, the Legislative Evaluation and Accountability Program Committee, and the Department of Agriculture.
+In the 2015-17 biennium, these agencies included: State Parks and Recreation, Archaeology and Historic Preservation, Office of Financial Management, the Legislative Evaluation and Accountability Program Committee, and the Department of Agriculture.

-State Agencies
+State Agencies 335

-Board of Pilotage Commissioners
+Board of Pilotage Commissioners 336

-County Road Administration Board
+County Road Administration Board 337

-Department of Licensing
+Department of Licensing 339

-Department of Transportation
+Department of Transportation 343

 Freight Mobility Strategic Investment Board

 Joint Transportation Committee

 Public Employment Relations Commission, Marine Division

-Transportation Improvement Board
+Transportation Improvement Board 351

-Traffic Safety Commission
+Traffic Safety Commission 353

 Transportation Commission

 Utilities and Transportation Commission

-Washington State Patrol
+Washington State Patrol 356

--

 AGENCY: Board of Pilotage Commissioners

-AGENCY NUMBER: 205

 RCW: 88.16 RCW

-BACKGROUND

-- Enacted in 1888 to regulate state-licensed marine pilots (see page 219 of the 1887 Chapter Laws). - This regulatory Board includes a representative of the Washington State Ferries (who serves as Chair), a representative from the Department of Ecology, and seven members who are appointed by the Governor and confirmed by the Senate, serving staggered four-year terms: Shipping industry (2), pilots (2), public (2), and environmental (1). - The goal of the Board is to protect against the loss of lives, loss of or damage to property and vessels, and protects the marine environment by maintaining efficient and competent pilotage service on our state's inland waters. - It is intended that the Board develop and encourage waterborne commerce from other ports and nations of the world and not jeopardize Washington's position as an able competitor for such commerce. - Website: www.pilotage.wa.gov
+• Enacted in 1888 to regulate state-licensed marine pilots (see page 219 of the 1887 Chapter Laws).

+- This regulatory Board includes a representative of the Washington State Ferries (who serves as Chair), a representative from the Department of Ecology, and seven members who are appointed by the Governor and confirmed by the Senate, serving staggered four-year terms: Shipping industry (2), pilots (2), public (2), and environmental (1). - The goal of the Board is protection against the loss of lives, loss of or damage to property and vessels, and protection of the marine environment by maintaining efficient and competent pilotage service on our state's inland waters. - It is intended that the Board develop and encourage waterborne commerce from other ports and nations of the world and not jeopardize Washington's position as an able competitor for such commerce. - Website: www.pilotage.wa.gov